1958 1959 1960 1961 1962 1963 1964

 A farewell concert is planned for London in December 2018. |

 35 Title: Daydream The Lovin' Spoonful was a four-piece American Folk Rock band formed in New York City, USA, by John B Sebastian (born 17 Mar 1944 in New York) and Canadian guitarist Zal Yanovsky (1944-2002).
 They played gigs around Greenwich Village, New York, where there was a vibrant Folk music scene.
 In early 1965 they secured a recording contract and they began a short career of Folk-based Rock song hits.
 "Daydream" was the first UK hit, followed by "Summer In The City" (song 66), also a Top 10 entry.
 They enjoyed seven Top 10 hits in the USA (1965-1967), but in common with many other American groups, success in the UK was short-lived.
 The third release, "Nashville Cats" (Top 10 in the USA), peaked at a relatively low number 26 in the UK.
 Yanovsky left the band in early 1967 after a drugs bust, and Sebastian went in 1968 for a solo career.
-Continuing as a trio, success drained away, and the band split in 1969.
+Recruiting a new member, they continued as a trio, but success drained away, and the band split in 1969.
 There have been subsequent reunion concerts, but Sebastian and Yanovsky never participated. |

 36 Title: (You're